CambridgeEngineering/PartIA-Computing-Michaelmas/README.md

 Make an account on [GitHub](https://github.com/), perhaps using your CRSid as a username.

-You may wish to consider using SSH Keys to allow for easy command line access to GitHub, see: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
+You may wish to consider using SSH Keys to allow for easy command line access to GitHub, see: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent and https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
+(Remember on Windows if using WSL, to follow the Linux instructions!)

 Read and boomark this basic introduction to git: https://rogerdudler.github.io/git-guide/